Welcome to the K-household!

 Kylie always loved asking her mom for games to play on her iPad, and now, Jessica confidently said "yes!"
 Kylie's pride in being able to play the same game as her sisters could be seen from a mile away, and the results were even brighter!

-Starting at a 3 years old Elephant Age, almost 6-year-old Kylie certainly saw some results from working the program.
+Starting at a 3 year old Elephant Age, almost 6 year old Kylie certainly saw some results from working the program.
 By the end of the program, she’d gotten to an Elephant Age of 5.28, almost the same number as her age!